katarzynaroza/python-developer-journey/repo-guide.md

-# 🧭 Workflow Guide – How I Use This Repository
+# 🧭 Repo Guide – How I Use This Repository

 This guide helps me remember what to write, where to write it, and why — so I can focus on learning, not memorizing rules.